 “Over the next 25 years, the Well-Being Index will collect and measure the daily pulse of the nation’s well-being and provide best-in-class solutions for a healthier world.
 By helping Americans understand how work impacts life and health and conversely how life affects work and health, we can work together to improve well-being for a better way of life.”

-According to the Gallup Poll, the next nine happiest cities in the U.S. are:
+According to the Gallup Poll, the next nine Happy Places to Live in the United States are:

 - #2 Holland-Grand Haven, MI on the shore of Lake Michigan, western Michigan

 - #3 Honolulu, HI

 How about you?
 Are you in a happy city?
 Does reading make you happier?
 How about sunshine alot of the time?
 Let me know.